sebastiw/distel-completion/README.md

 # Distel-completion

-Distel-completion is a completion module for both
+Distel-completion is an Erlang completion library for both
 * `auto-complete-mode`
 * `company-mode`
 using Distel as a backend.